Winter Storm Stella slams northeastern US

-NEW YORK: Winter Storm Stella unleashed its fury on much of the northeastern United States Tuesday, dropping snow and sleet across the region and forcing school closures and thousands of flight cancellations.
+NEW YORK CITY: Winter Storm Stella unleashed its fury on much of the northeastern United States on Tuesday, dropping snow and sleet across the region and forcing school closures and thousands of flight cancellations.

 The storm however affects a densely populated area from Maine to Virginia, and as far west as Ohio.